cc13com/charts_apex_tcp/README.md

 The Charts APEX Template Component Plugin allows you to display charts in each column of your APEX reports.
 This plugin uses Charts.js library from GitHub project https://github.com/chartjs/Chart.js

+This Template Component Plugin supports "Single (Partial)" usage only.
+It can be referenced in a report column.

+# Example